musicGDS/DND/README.md

 Charisma (CHA),
 Hitpoints (HP).

-The program menu asks for numeric user input for 4 menu choices:
+The program menu asks for numeric user input for 3 menu choices:
 1 - Create random character
 2 - Create character manually
 3 - Show saved characters
-(4 - Exit the program)

 1 - Create random character.
 Creater character with random name and stats values and prints it in the console.
 2 - Create character manually.
 Lets user to create a character manually by entering promted values.